enoklearn/engineering/modules/operations.md

 <details open>
    <summary><b>Managing Releases</b></summary><br/>

-   With this topic, you’ll learn about change management and how to release new versions of an application with as little downtime as possible.
+   With this topic, you'll learn about change management and how to release new versions of an application with as little downtime as possible.

    #### Learning Outcomes
    * Describe what release management is